mist64/extract-adf/README.md

 * Added commandline option to force treating file as a DMS file
 * Added function to automagically determine format from file extension
 * Added support for re-creating original file timestamps
-* Added support to detect endianness and checks to not convert msb to lsb if we're running on a big endian system,i it should therefore now be possible to compile and use this on a bigendian machine, if you try it, tell me about it
+* Added support to detect endianness and checks to not convert msb to lsb if we're running on a big endian system, it should therefore now be possible to compile and use this on a big endian machine, if you try it, tell me about it
 * Fixed some minor bugs

 ## TODO